jacobRaw/MTRN4231_burger_bot/README.md

 └── src
 └── gripper_serial_node.cpp
 ```
-This package is reponsible for communicating to the teensy microcontroller over the serial port.
+This package is responsible for communicating to the teensy microcontroller over the serial port.
 It also contains the program that is run on the teensy to control the end effector.
 The node is interacted with by the brain via a service call which sends either 'o' or 'c' corresponding to either open or close.

 ### Brain
 Contains the brain node source code that is responsible for interacting with the entire system, coordinating different componets.